InfiniteSwerve/basic_stats/README.md

 # Basic Stats

-A module for basic statistics functionality.
+A module with basic statistics functionality.

+You can run the file with included test bc cding into the folder and running 'dune exec ./basic_stats.exe --root .'

 ## Statistics Functions Include:
 - mean